stanfordnlp/CoreNLP/_pages/cleanxml.md

 documents through an XML parser (such as the one included standard in Java) before passing appropriate text nodes to Stanford CoreNLP.
-However, then you are unable to recover character offsets in the original text with XML annotation.
+However, then you are unable to recover character offsets in the original XML text file.

 The cleanxml annotator supports many complex processing options:
 You can choose to only delete